massimoaria/e2tree/README.md

 The package is still under development and therefore, for the time being, there are the following limitations:

--   Only ensembles trained with the randomforest package are supported.
+-   Only ensembles trained with the randomForest package are supported.
     Additional packages and approaches will be supported in the future;

--   Currently e2tree works only in the case ofu classification problems.
+-   Currently e2tree works only in the case of classification problems.
     It will gradually be extended to other problems related to the nature of the response variable: regression, counting, multivariate response, etc.